DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 #### Hydrophobic (Water fearing)

-Non polar polymers such as Polypropylene are hydrophobic
+Non polar polymers such as Polypropylene are hydrophobic, meaning that it can not be dissolved in water because it is non polar.

+#### Hydrophilic (Water loving)